-Amazon links are affiliate links, other sites are not.
+Amazon links are affiliate links.
+Other sites are not.
 I've only linked things I've actually bought and used myself.
-All of the Amazon links are also to Amazon Smile, which donates 0.5% of the purchase price to the charity of your choice.
+All of the Amazon links donate 0.5% of the purchase price to the charity of your choice through Amazon Smile.
 If you haven't signed up, it'll ask you to pick a charity before redirecting you to the product.
-Neither of these features change the price you pay.
+Neither of these features changes the price you pay.

 The turbo journey started on July 4th, 2019.
-Friend and excellent mechanic Hans accompanied me to the Tumwater junkyard to pull a turbo from a Volvo 740 turbo.
-Pick-n-Pull is spotty about labeling turbo models, so I make sure to check the VIN before driving out to the junkyard.
+Hans, an excellent friend and accomplished amateur mechanic, accompanied me to the Tumwater, WA junkyard to pull a turbo from a Volvo 740 turbo.
+Pick-n-Pull is spotty about labeling turbo models, so I made sure to check the VIN before driving out to the junkyard.
 This was actually my second try at finding a junkyard turbo.
-Some Thursday in March, I called another Pick-n-Pull about a turbo Volvo and confirmed hadn't been crushed — by the time I got there on Saturday, the top had been crushed/cut off and the car was used as a bin for other trash.
+Some Thursday in March, I called another Pick-n-Pull about a turbo Volvo and confirmed hadn't been crushed — but by the time I got there on Saturday, the top had been crushed/cut off and the car was used as a bin for other trash.

-The second Pick-n-Pull trip was much more successful.
-I nervously opened the hood to find an untouched 740 turbo engine, success at last!
+The second Pick-n-Pull trip in July was much more successful.
+I nervously opened the hood of this second Volvo 740 turbo to find an untouched engine.
+Success at last!

 Hans and I proceeded to pull the following from the donor 740: